Chessfan81/Roegfan-81/README.md

 I am a **data scientist** with experience across data engineering, analytics, and visualisation, focused on translating analysis into measurable business impact.

 ## Education
-BPP University – MSc Data Science (in progress)
+BPP University – BSc Data Science (in progress)

 ## Projects